CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 In the following user guide, you can learn how to:

 * [Acces the service](./sd_connect.md#service-access);
-* Use SD Connect [default options](./sd_connect.md#sensitive-data-encryption-and-upload-less-than-100-gb) to encrypted and upload sensitive data for analysis with SD Desktop;
+* Use SD Connect [default options](./sd_connect.md#sensitive-data-encryption-and-upload-less-than-100-gb) to encrypt and upload sensitive data for analysis with SD Desktop;
 * [Encrypt, upload](./sd_connect.md#sensitive-data-encryption-and-upload-with-multiple-encryption-keys-less-than-100-gb) and [download](./sd_connect.md#data-download-and-decryption) sensitive data for [data transfer](./sd_connect.md#data-sharing) and storage;
 * Encrypt and upload sensitive data [programmatically](./sd_connect.md#command-line-interface-data-encryption-and-upload) (advanced).